 Written in 1845, Henry Longfellow’s The Arsenal of Springfield was originally published in Graham’s Magazine.
 It was at the end of the year that the poem was reprinted in The Belfry of Burges and Other Poems.
 Interestingly, it wasn’t solely Longfellow who wrote the poem.
 His wife Fanny was considered partially responsible for the creation of the poem.
 Writer Cecil Williams explains that during a wedding journey the pair visited Springfield, Massachusetts and during that time Fanny had encouraged her husband to write a poem.
 Longfellow’s inspiration for the poem came from his wife but also from Charles Sumner who had also joined them on their trip.
 His inspiration had come from reading Sumner’s address on The True Grandeur of Nations.

-“Like a huge organ, rise the burnished arms” while not the first line of the poem, Longfellow uses the simile to bring forth remembrance of the somber times of war.
-The poem then continues into recounting the damages of war.
+The simile “Like a huge organ, rise the burnished arms” brings forth remembrance and the poem recounts the somber and damaging times of war.
 Longfellow uses rhyme in every stanza to emphasize the destruction and chaos a war can bring.
-“The shout that every prayer for mercy drowns/The wail of famine in beleaguered towns” is just one example of the rhyme and imagery.
-While he mentions the events of war, Longfellow also references aspects of Aztec and Norse war.
+“The shout that every prayer for mercy drowns / The wail of famine in beleaguered towns” is an example of the rhyme and imagery.
+While he mentions the events of war, Longfellow references aspects of Aztec and Norse war.
 It’s almost as if he is showing the reader the past so they are not doomed to repeat it.
-During the last few stanzas of the poem it shifts to an alternative to war and describes what a world would be without it.
-“There were no need of arsenals or forts:” He uses the first person in such a way that it feels like he is retelling memories directly to the reader.
-The use of “I” that is used in the poem brings to the readers’ attention to the idea that he was there, and he had seen and experienced everything.
-It adds more emotion as the reader can feel along with Longfellow the destruction and then the hope of a better future.
+The last few stanzas of the poem shift to an alternative to war and describes what a world would be without it.
+“There were no need of arsenals or forts:” The first person feels like he is retelling memories directly to the reader.
+The use of “I” reinforces that the speaker was there and has seen and experienced the destruction and has hope for a better future.

-While the poem was received positively, those who negatively criticized the poem had interesting reasoning.
-In 1852 author Jacob Abbott wrote an article in Harper’s Magazine about the poem.
-In it he comments that it seems almost impossible to relate muskets which bring carnage, to an organ which is meant to play beautiful music.
-He then continues with, “[t]hey ought, perhaps, to be considered rather as instruments of security and peace… They protect by their existence, and not by their action….”
-In addition to this, others thought that when comparing what were considered to be more spirited works, this poem seemed out of place.
+While the poem was received positively, in 1852 Jacob Abbott commented in Harper’s Magazine that it seems almost impossible to relate muskets which bring carnage to an organ that is meant to play beautiful music.
+He writes, ought, perhaps, to be considered rather as instruments of security and peace… They protect by their existence, and not by their action….”

 The poem really stood out as a call to peace.
 It takes a poem about the tragedy of war and then flips it into a call for hope.
 It leaves a lasting message of how beautiful the world could be.
 The way in which the poem seems to flip realities on the reader is what makes it so powerful.
 It’s meant to make the reader consider the past and how learning from it could potentially change the world for the better.

 Bibliography and Further Reading: “Tensions Concerning Armory Production Just Prior to the Civil War.”
 Forge of Innovation, University of Massachusetts.
-Web. “‘The Arsenal at Springfield’ by Longfellow.”
+“The Arsenal at Springfield’ by Longfellow.”
 National Parks Service, U.S. Department of the Interior, 26 Feb.
 2015.